kiva12138/MIMRL/README.md

 print(cmd)
 !{cmd}
 ```
-For more running commands, please refer to _Run.ipynb_.
+For more running commands, please refer to _Run2.ipynb_.
 We also provide several different approaches to estimating the mutual information in _VMI.py_.
 If you like to use them for other works, just take them and GOOD LUCK!

 Before running, be sure to change the paths in _Config.py_, in which I have also sorted some common datasets for sentiment analysis.
 For MOSI and MOSEI, please refer to https://github.com/kiva12138/CubeMLP to get the downloading links.
 For AVEC2019, I am sorry I cannot provide the processed files directly, as this is a private dataset.
 If you have already have licences to this dataset, please contact sunhaoxx@zju.edu.cn to get the processed files.

+The last notice, this work was conducted and implemented in 2022.
+If you simply run the codes on the latest platform, some bugs may occur.
+If so, please just contact us.

 If you want to work with us in the multimodal field or need any help, please feel free to contact us.